hashicorp/terraform/website/source/docs/providers/powerdns/r/record.html.markdown

 }
 ```

-For the v1 API (PowerDNS version 4):
+For the legacy API (PowerDNS version 3.4):
 ```
 # Add a record to the zone
 resource "powerdns_record" "foobar" {
-	zone = "example.com."
+	zone = "example.com"
 	name = "www.example.com"
 	type = "A"
 	ttl = 300